-Barbara R. Janati, Accountant & Payroll Administrator, Barbara is originally from Boston, Massachusetts and is currently residing in South Shore, MA.
+Barbara R. Janati, Accountant & Payroll Administrator, Barbara is originally from Boston, Massachusetts, and is currently residing in South Shore, MA.
 Barbara attended Suffolk University Undergraduate School of Business working towards a B.S.
-Accounting Major, she then moved to Pennsylvania and attended Pennsylvania State University, Middletown, PA and completed Micro-processing Computer Certification Certificate in Computer Science.
-At EBECC Barbara provides financial and administrative support to the Executive Director and responsibilities include payroll processing, accounts payable, accounts receivable, cash reconciliation, financial statements and budget reports.
+Accounting Major, she then moved to Pennsylvania and attended Pennsylvania State University, Middletown, PA, and completed Micro-processing Computer Certification Certificate in Computer Science.
+At EBCC Barbara provides financial and administrative support to the Executive Director and responsibilities include payroll processing, accounts payable, accounts receivable, cash reconciliation, financial statements, and budget reports.

-The Chief Executive Officer, Frank Ramirez manages the program’s contracts and grants, supervises The Adult Education Coordinator, and leads program development and evaluation activities.
+The Chief Executive Officer, Frank Ramirez manages the program’s contracts and grants supervises The Adult Education Coordinator and leads program development and evaluation activities.
 Originally from Nicaragua, he is bilingual in Spanish and English and has an MBA from Southern New Hampshire University and two Bachelor of Science degrees.
 His career includes government, the administration of a literacy center in Attleboro, MA, healthcare and human services.
-He has been with EBECC for 10 years.
+He has been with EBCC for 10 years.